near/ecosystem/entities/math-wallet.md

 status: launched
 contract: ""
 community asks: ""
 ---

-“MathWallet is a multi-platform universal crypto wallet that supports multiple blockchains, cross-chain token exchanges, and a multi-chain DApp store”
+MathWallet is a multi-platform universal crypto wallet that supports multiple blockchains, cross-chain token exchanges, and a multi-chain DApp store